 And there I spent the next two years learning my craft while still working a 40-hour week for the city of Boston’s Parks & Rec Department via the CETA program, the Comprehensive Employment and Training Act, a classic big-government jobs program where I learned every city worker’s primary lesson, get on the rolls and ride.

-The following March Bill brought home the bronze medal from the IAAF World Cross Country Championships in Morocco, the first such medal in U.S. running history.
+The following March Bill brought home the bronze medal from the IAAF World Cross Country Championships in Morocco, the second such medal in U.S. running history.

 One month later he sent a charge through the U.S. running community with his 2:09:55 American record win at the Boston Marathon, the first of his four Boston Marathon titles.
 I was at the finish line that day with tens of thousands of others thinking, “Boy, there’s nothing like this in St. Louis!”